ErpNetDocs/tech/whats-new/v26-2/breaking-changes/index.md

 During update to 26.2.1.90, the system creates this key with value 1.
 This restores the previous default behavior for upgraded instances.

-So in practice:
+So in practice:<br>

-26.2.1.60 to 26.2.1.89 → breaking-change behavior №4 applies
+- 26.2.1.60 to 26.2.1.89 → breaking-change behavior №4 applies. <br>
-26.2.1.90 and later → administrators can choose the behavior for their instance This applies to Web Client and Windows Client.
+- 26.2.1.90 and later → administrators can choose the behavior for their instance.

+This applies to Web Client and Windows Client.

 ![picture](void.png)